Tuesday, October 23, 2012

 And we for one another

-Hence the December 2005 Belfast funeral of George Best was memorable for more than its unforgettable and dramatic place in European social history - the draping of the flag of the Northern Ireland Football Association across his coffin in some way emblematic of the fading sources of indigenous sporting talent emanating from these islands as a whole.
+Hence the December 2005 Belfast funeral of George Best was perhaps memorable for more than its desperately sad public farewell to one of the most individually gifted figures in British social history - the draping of the flag of the Northern Ireland Football Association across his coffin in some way emblematic of the fading sources of indigenous sporting talent emanating from these islands as a whole.